 Work with other volunteers to provide a supportive atmosphere for recovery.

-A former prison chaplain looks at ten destructive thinking patterns that prevent a person from becoming a “straight thinker” who accepts responsibility.
+A former prison chaplain looks at 10 destructive thinking patterns that prevent a person from becoming a “straight thinker” who accepts responsibility.

-A simple yet comprehensive approach to resolving conflict God’s way, showing how conflict can be turned into a testimony to the power of God.
+A simple yet comprehensive approach to resolving conflict God’s way.

-Popular radio host and counselor June Hunt examines 50 of the most common, urgent problems with which people struggle.
+Popular radio host and counselor June Hunt examines 50 of the most common, urgent problems people face.

-This discipleship manual addresses every aspect of living a Christian life in prison or in reentry, applying generous amounts of Scripture to each teaching,
+This discipleship manual addresses every aspect of living a Christian life in prison or in reentry.